mredag/eformLockerRoom/docs/configuration-system.md

 ### Configuration Panel

-Access the configuration panel at: `http://localhost:3000/config-panel`
+Access the configuration panel at: `http://localhost:3003/config` (Panel service)

+**Turkish Interface:** All configuration panels are now displayed in Turkish for Turkey deployment.

 **Features:**
 - **Current Configuration Tab**: View all system parameters and their values